fleschutz/LSS/README.md

 Mode 1 - Calculate a single solution
 -------------------------------------
-This mode calculates x³ + y³ + z³ for the given x,y,z parameters.
+This mode calculates the result of: x³ + y³ + z³ for the given x,y,z parameters.

 Executing: `./a.out 1  1 2 3` returns: `1³ + 2³ + 3³ = 36`.
 Note that big numbers are supported, e.g.: `./a.out 1 -80538738812075974 80435758145817515 1260212329733563` returns: `3982933876681³ + -636600549515³ + -3977505554546³ = 30`.